 Purchased on Steam

-Overall, the Roots DLC for Songs of Conquest is well-received for its unique faction design and beautiful visuals, though it faces criticism for the lack of a full campaign and concerns over its price.
-Players appreciate the innovative gameplay mechanics but find the faction challenging to master.
+Overall, the Roots DLC for Songs of Conquest is well-received for its unique faction design and beautiful visuals, though it faces criticism for the lack of campaign content and issues with unit synergy.
+Players appreciate the fresh gameplay mechanics but express concerns about the value for money.

 Players appreciate the originality and creativity of the Roots faction, which combines elements of plants and undead.

-The game's pixel art and overall aesthetic are frequently praised for their beauty and creativity.
+The game's pixel art and character designs are frequently praised for their beauty and creativity.

 Players enjoy the diverse build options available with the Roots faction, enhancing strategic gameplay.

-Some reviews mention that the price of the DLC is not justified given the limited content provided.
+Some players feel that the price of the DLC is not justified given the limited content provided.

 Many players express disappointment over the absence of a full campaign, feeling that the DLC lacks substantial content.